Robert Joseph McManus: Nativity School

+In June 2022, McManus proclaimed that Nativity School could no longer call itself "Catholic".
+In response, Nativity School noted that Pope Francis has "praised the outreach and inclusion of LGBTQ+ people" and that the United States Conference of Catholic Bishops "supports the spirit and movement" of Black Lives Matter.
+Nativity School said it would appeal McManus' declaration to the Vatican and continue flying the two flags.In June 2025 the school's board of trustees voted unanimously to declare itself an independent school, separating itself from the Catholic Church and the Jesuit order.

+St. John's and Notre Dame schools

+In August 2023, McManus enacted a new diocesan policy regarding LGBTQ+ expression by students in Catholic schools in the diocese:“Students may not advocate, celebrate, or express same-sex attraction in such a way as to cause confusion or distraction in the context of Catholic school classes, activities, or events.”The Xaverian Brothers, who operated St. John’s High School in Shrewsbury, Massachusetts, and the Sisters of Notre Dame de Namur, representing Notre Dame Academy in Worcester, refused to add the new policy.
+Their spokespersons said that the existing school policies already addressed these issues.

+LGBTQ+ rights

 In June 2012, diocesan officials declined to sell Oakhurst, an historic mansion in Northbridge, Massachusetts, to James Fairbanks and Alain Beret, a married gay couple.
-The mansion had been used as a Church-affiliated nonprofit retreat center.
-In September 2012, the couple sued McManus and the diocese for discrimination, citing an email in which church officials said that McManus wanted to stop the sale "because of the potentiality of gay marriages there."
-On October 12, 2012, the diocese sold the property to a different buyer.
+The diocese had used Oakhurst as a retreat center.
+In September 2012, the couple sued McManus and the diocese for discrimination.
+The plaintiffs cited an email in which church officials said that McManus wanted to stop the sale "because of the potentiality of gay marriages there."
+On October 12, 2012, the diocese sold Oakhurst to a different buyer.

-A diocese lawyer claimed that the Massachusetts anti-discrimination statute provides an exemption for religious institutions.
+During the Oakhurst lawsuit, a diocese lawyer claimed that the Massachusetts anti-discrimination statute provides an exemption for religious institutions.
 He said: "If a religious entity did not have to permit property to be used for gay weddings, which we all agree, why must religious property be sold to an organization if it is going to be used for a gay wedding?"
-In March 2014, Massachusetts Attorney General Martha Coakley filed a legal brief supporting the plaintiffs that said "we believe that this family was unfairly discriminated against by the diocese when it refused to sell them property based on their sexual orientation....
-And no reasonable person would think that a wedding that took place on a property no longer owned by a church was endorsed by that church."
-Oral arguments in the case were scheduled in Worcester Superior Court on April 22, 2014.
+In March 2014, Massachusetts Attorney General Martha Coakley filed a legal brief supporting the plaintiffs.
+The brief said,"We believe that this family was unfairly discriminated against by the diocese when it refused to sell them property based on their sexual orientation....
+And no reasonable person would think that a wedding that took place on a property no longer owned by a church was endorsed by that church."Oral arguments in the Oakhurst case were scheduled in Worcester Superior Court on April 22, 2014.

-DUI arrest

-McManus was arrested on May 4, 2013, in Narragansett, Rhode Island for drunken driving, leaving the scene of an accident, and refusing a chemical sobriety test.
-At 10:30 pm, McManus had been involved in a crash with another vehicle, then fled the scene.
-The other driver followed him and called the police.
-They arrested McManus 20 minutes later at his family home in Narragansett.
-He later stated:

-I made a terrible error in judgment by driving after having consumed alcohol with dinner.
-There is no excuse for the mistake I made, only a commitment to make amends and accept the consequences of my action.
-More importantly, I ask forgiveness from the good people whom I serve, as well as my family and friends, in the Diocese of Worcester and the Diocese of Providence.